boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

   }
 }
 ```
+You should expect a response similar to this:

 ## 8. Removing stack
 Now, let's undeploy our backend. **Remember that it costs you money to have it on idle**.